 Tip: Want to sweeten the recommendation or offer even more?
 Consider using different types of media — photos, videos, GIFs — to emphasize the benefits of your product or service.
 See how Celebrity Cruises leveraged video to make the personalized offer more enticing with clips of the gorgeous destination and accommodations.

-You can also personalize routine communications with your customers, whether it’s a welcome message, a billing notice, or a year-in-review.
+You can also personalize routine communications with your customers, whether it’s a welcome message, a billing notice or a year in review.
 By tailoring messaging to individual customers, you create relevant and compelling communications that resonate with each recipient and encourage them to engage.

 The below year in review is a prime example of how personalization can turn what could be a basic year-end thank-you message into a piece of content that’s fun to share and provides insights about the user.

-When adding personalization to your marketing strategy, it’s also important to respect consumer privacy and ensure that customers have control over their data and preferences.
 If you’re looking to get more into personalization, I recommend downloading our personalization do’s and don’ts cheat sheet.
 It has a checklist for everything you need to know to get started.

 When done correctly, personalization can be a powerful way to increase customer engagement and build long-lasting relationships with your target audience.
+By showing customers that you understand and value them as individuals, you can foster deeper connections, improve customer loyalty and enhance the overall customer experience.

-3. Leverage User-Generated Content
+4. Leverage User-Generated Content

 Brands can also boost the effectiveness of their customer engagement efforts by leveraging user-generated content (UGC).
 UGC refers to any content created by customers that showcases your brand.
 It could be reviews, social media posts, photos — almost anything.